The Easy Lap Trick: Your Guide to Maintaining Weight Without Obsessing Over Calories

 Low-Intensity Activity (The Lap Trick)

 One of the easiest tricks to increase NEAT is to take a walk.
 It may seem too simple, but something as uncomplicated as grabbing the leash and taking Fido for a walk or chatting with a friend while briskly strolling around the block can make a noticeable impact on calorie expenditure.
-Those two activities seem more like play than work and can be a massive factor in how to maintain weight without counting calories.
+Those two activities seem more like play than work and can be a massive factor in maintaining weight without counting calories.

 The reason that low-intensity activity is a great option for those wanting to sustain their weight is, that unlike extreme workouts, this movement doesn’t typically cause severe fatigue or excessive hunger.
 So, instead of feeling completely derailed due to high exertion, add in enjoyable movement instead to ensure no big energy swings or extra food challenges.